Peter Hoffmann

 pip install pyscaffold

-which takes about 3 seconds and create your project named my_project in about 2 seconds:
+which takes about 3 seconds, and then create your project named my_project in about 2 seconds:

 putup my_project

 This neat little command creates a folder my_project with the usual project layout of a Python project.
-You’ll have a my_project package folder inside as well as docs and tests folders and the files setup.py, setup.cfg, AUTHORS.txt, README.txt and LICENSE.txt.
-So far, unimpressive, you might say but here comes the cool part.
+You’ll have a my_project package folder inside, as well as docs and tests folders, and the files setup.py, setup.cfg, AUTHORS.txt, README.txt, and LICENSE.txt.
+So far, this may seem unimpressive, but here comes the cool part.
 All configuration of your project is done in setup.cfg instead of setup.py.
-There you can change all settings related to your package like the author, url, license and you can even configure Python console scripts.
-Ever wanted to distribute non-Python data files in your Python package?
-Yep, it is a pain to fiddle with MANIFEST.in and the various options of the setup command.
-But not so with PyScaffold!
-Within setup.cfg we can just name additional data files and they will be included in our distribution.
+There you can change all settings related to your package, such as the author, URL, and license, and you can also configure Python console scripts.
+Have you ever wanted to distribute non-Python data files in your Python package?
+It is a pain to fiddle with MANIFEST.in and the various options of the setup command.
+Not so with PyScaffold!
+In setup.cfg, you can list additional data files, and they will be included in your distribution.

-By the way, building your package just works out of the box with python setup.py sdist.
-Since the my_project folder is already an initialized git repository and git is used to retrieve a PEP440 compliant version number, a package is built whose version number reflects the current git commit or tag.
-In practice that means, no longer you need to specify and change a version string inside your package, all that information is just taken from your git history and your tags.
-Responsible for this magic is a sophisticated setup.py that provides a lot of comfort features.
-You can print the current version with python setup.py version, run your unit tests with python setup.py test, build your documentation with python setup.py docs and so forth.
-And that’s not even all, there are many more goodies in PyScaffold.
+By the way, building your package works out of the box with python setup.py sdist.
+Since the my_project folder is already an initialized Git repository and Git is used to retrieve a PEP 440-compliant version number, a package is built whose version number reflects the current Git commit or tag.
+In practice, this means you no longer need to specify and change a version string inside your package; all that information is taken from your Git history and your tags.
+This is handled by a sophisticated setup.py that provides many convenience features.
+You can print the current version with python setup.py version, run your unit tests with python setup.py test, build your documentation with python setup.py docs, and so forth.
+That’s not even all; there are many more goodies in PyScaffold.

-Let’s say our project is called Scikit-Brain but we want the package itself called skbrain.
-Additionally we want a basic configuration for Travis as well as automatic PEP8 and error checks with the help of pre-commit.
-The whole project should be new-BSD licensed.
-With PyScaffold that’s just:
+Let’s say our project is called Scikit-Brain but we want the package itself to be called skbrain.
+Additionally, we want a basic configuration for Travis CI as well as automatic PEP 8 and error checks with the help of pre-commit.
+The whole project should be New BSD licensed.
+With PyScaffold, that is just:

 putup Scikit-Brain -p skbrain --license new-bsd --with-pre-commit --with-travis